warmist/scripts/docs/drain-aquifer.rst

     :summary: Remove all aquifers on the map.
     :tags: fort armok map

-This tool irreversably removes all 'aquifer' tags from the map blocks.
+This tool irreversibly removes all 'aquifer' tags from the map blocks.

 Usage
 -----